dwcaress/MB-System/docker/user/README.md

     MBedit is an interactive editor used to ...

 Note that `/opt/MBSWorkDir` is the initial working directory in the container.
-This location is mapped to the current directory on your host when you launch the system, `/tmp` in the example.
+By default, depending on your defined settings in the script, this location is mapped to the current directory on your host when you launch the system,
+`/tmp` in the example above.

 Note also that `$HOME/.mbsystem.bash_history`, a file created by the script on your host and mounted into a file in the container, is used to help